Conditional expectation

 In probability theory, the conditional expectation, conditional expected value, or conditional mean of a random variable is its expected value evaluated with respect to the conditional probability distribution.
 If the random variable can take on only a finite number of values, the "conditions" are that the variable can only take on a subset of those values.
 More formally, in the case when the random variable is defined over a discrete probability space, the "conditions" are a partition of this probability space.

 Depending on the context, the conditional expectation can be either a random variable or a function.
 The random variable is denoted $E(X\mid Y)$ analogously to conditional probability.
 The function form is either denoted $E(X\mid Y=y)$ or a separate function symbol such as $f(y)$ is introduced with the meaning $E(X\mid Y) = f(Y)$.

 Examples

 Example 1: Dice rolling

-Consider the roll of a fair die and let A = 1 if the number is even (i.e., 2, 4, or 6) and A = 0 otherwise.
+Consider the roll of a fair dice and let A = 1 if the number is even (i.e., 2, 4, or 6) and A = 0 otherwise.
 Furthermore, let B = 1 if the number is prime (i.e., 2, 3, or 5) and B = 0 otherwise.